Direct optimization of the probability of lesion origin in proton treatment planning for low-grade glioma patients: Results

 $\tilde{H}_{\tilde{p}}$, on the other hand, results in an immediate dose contraction, with higher concentration on the GTV with lower NTCP level.
-Similar to $LSE_{\tilde{p}}$, target coverage is drastically affected at \SI{10}{\percent} NTCP ($\Delta_{\text{PTV}} \text{d95}_{RBE,fx}\approx{0.71}$, $\Delta_{\text{GTV}} \text{d95}_{RBE,fx}\approx{0.22}$), which may be due to the increased scale of the function values and gradients of the linearly reformulated POLO model and therefore the higher impact of $LSE_{\tilde{p}}$ and $\tilde{H}_{\tilde{p}}$ on the plan.
+Similar to $LSE_{\tilde{p}}$, target coverage is drastically affected at \SI{10}{\percent} NTCP ($\Delta_{\text{PTV}} \text{D95}_{RBE,fx}\approx{0.72}$, $\Delta_{\text{GTV}} \text{D95}_{RBE,fx}\approx{0.19}$), which may be due to the increased scale of the function values and gradients of the linearly reformulated POLO model and therefore the higher impact of $LSE_{\tilde{p}}$ and $\tilde{H}_{\tilde{p}}$ on the plan.

-Above results are underlined by \Cref{fig:dvh} which displays the corresponding dose-volume histograms (DVHs) for the volumes of interest (VOIs) to allow for a global analysis of the dose distributions and their progression.
+Above results are underlined by \Cref{fig:dvh} which displays the corresponding dose-volume histograms (DVHs) and selected dosimetric values in each NTCP interval for the volumes of interest (VOIs) to allow for a global analysis of the dose distributions and their progression.